 Veranda, roofs and wooden walls form a sheltered terrace where the sun enjoys from noon, from the house there is a beautiful view to Efstadalsfjall and the surrounding mountain range.

 Contribute to Hallgerda City Street 7 the animation Gürr seven-storey apartment blocks with 77 apartments.
 Bygginging stands Kirkjusandur fields with views of the Sea to the north and to the south Alin Sat..
 Appearance of the building aims to create diverse and exciting street view.
-The design of the building is a collaboration between VA Danish architects and architectural Schmidt / Hammer / Lassen.
+The building's design is a collaborative project between VA architects and the Danish architectural firm Schmidt Hammer Lassen.

 Photography: Karel Candi